DataTalksClub/datatalksclub.github.io/_posts/2024-11-11-llm-zoomcamp.md

 -   Apply best practices to optimize your RAG pipeline
 -   Use hybrid search techniques to increase retrieval accuracy
 -   Implement document reranking to enhance search results
--   Set up hybrid search with LangChain for advanced retrieval tasks
+-   Set up a hybrid search with LangChain for advanced retrieval tasks